-When you and your family have had a loved one who has passed away in California, you may need to go through probate to take the inheritance of the assets and money that your loved one has left behind.
-The probate process in California can seem incredibly confusing for someone who has never been involved with managing an estate before.
-When you need help, turn to a California probate lawyer from Cianchetta & Associates.
-For nearly two decades, Attorney Peter Cianchetta has worked tirelessly to help families with the steps of the probate process, taking that hard work off their shoulders so that they can focus on healing after the death of a loved one.
+If you’ve recently lost a loved one in California, you may need to go through probate to take possession of any inheritance that has been bequeathed to you.
+While necessary, this process can seem incredibly confusing if you haven’t managed an estate before.
+When you need help, turn to an experienced inheritance attorney from Cianchetta & Associates.
+For nearly two decades, Attorney Peter Cianchetta has worked tirelessly to help the surviving spouse and children through each step of the probate process, taking the stress and worry off their shoulders so they can focus on healing after the death of a loved one.

-Types of Probate Matters Our Firm Can Help With
+Types of Probate & Inheritance Matters Our Firm Can Help With

-At Cianchetta & Associates, a California probate lawyer from our legal team can help you with:
+At Cianchetta & Associates, a probate lawyer from our legal team can help you with any matters that can arise during the process, including:

-“Small estate” probates, an informal process for estates with aggregate assets below the threshold for which a formal probate is required under California law
+“Small estate” probates, an informal process for estates with aggregate assets below the threshold for formal probate per California probate law

 Preparing and filing probate petitions